michaelnguyenm/ray-noises-app/README.md

 Set this value to the base URL that holds an audio.json file seen in the public folder as an example.
 CORS must be enabled for the location.
 IPIFY_KEY: Default is "", an empty sting
-Set this value to the key provided at [IPIFY](https://www.ipify.org/) to check geolocation, otherwise the app will default to English.
+Set this value to the key provided by geo.ipify.org to check geolocation, otherwise the app will default to English.
 ```